OlehBoreiko/raspberrypi-space-dashboard/section-3-flask-api/README.md

-# Flask API – Raspberry Pi Space Dashboard
+# Flask API – NASA Space Dashboard

-This folder contains the base structure for your Flask API server.
+This Flask app serves live space data from NASA and other public APIs.
-Start here before adding any endpoints.
+You can use it as a backend for your own dashboard or IoT device.

 ## 🚀 How to Run